Pembroke Violent Crime Lawyer

 Contact Jarrett Maillet, J.D., P.C., Today

-If you have been charged with a violent crime, you still have rights that should be upheld.
+If you have been accused of an offense in Pembroke, GA, you still have rights that deserve protection.
 Jarrett Maillet, J.D., P.C., can fight for your rights and defend you during this process.
-Contact us today for more information.
+Contact our office today to discuss your case by calling 912-713-3426 and speak with a criminal defense attorney who will stand by your side from the first call through the final resolution.

 Testimonials